geozeke/ubuntu/setupguides/vmguide-p0.md

-# Part-0: Adjusting the BIOS Settings on Your Laptop to Enable Virtualization
+# Part-0: Adjusting the BIOS Settings on Your HP Laptop to Enable Virtualization

 Notes:

+1. These bios instructions apply to the *HP EliteBook* family of  laptops.

-1. Please read and follow these instructions carefully.
+2. Please read and follow these instructions carefully.
 They're short, so it's recommended that you read them once through, in their entirety, then run through them again to perform the required steps.

-2. It may be easier to bring these instruction up on your phone or another device, since you will not be able to use your computer while you adjust the BIOS.
+3. It may be easier to bring these instruction up on your phone or another device, since you will not be able to use your computer while you adjust the BIOS.

-3. [Click here](https://www.howtogeek.com/179789/htg-explains-what-is-bios-and-when-should-i-use-it/) to learn more about BIOS:
+4. [Click here](https://www.howtogeek.com/179789/htg-explains-what-is-bios-and-when-should-i-use-it/) to learn more about BIOS:

 ---